yashrb24/popl-project/installation-README.md

 ### Usage
 - To demonstrate the usage of Kani, we have used `Linked_List.rs` as a sample code
-- To verify this using Kani, run the command `kani --harness verify_success Linked_List_Example.rs`
+- To verify this using Kani, run the command `kani --harness verify_success kani_linked_list.rs`
 - The expected output here is `VERIFICATION:- FAILED`
-- This is because we are making a null pointer [dereference](https://github.com/yashrb24/popl-project/blob/main/code-orig/Linked_List_Example.rs#L58)
+- This is because we are making a null pointer [dereference](https://github.com/yashrb24/popl-project/blob/main/code-orig/kani_linked_list.rs#L58)

 ## KLEE Symbolic Execution Engine